What is the Small Business Administration (SBA)?

 Utilities: Depending on the sector, no more than 250 to 1,500 employees.
 Three utility subsectors use annual receipts, ranging between $26.5 million to $36 million.

-Manufacturing: Depending on the subsector, it cannot exceed 500 to 1,500 employees.
+Manufacturing: Depending on the subsector, the number of employees cannot exceed 500 to 1,500.

 Wholesale Trade: Between 100 and 250 employees, depending on the subsector.

 Retail Trade: Most sectors use average annual receipts, with the cutoff for small businesses running between $8 million and $41.5 million.
-A few retail subsectors use the total number of employees between 100 and 200.
+A few retail subsectors employ between 100 and 200 employees.

 Transportation and warehousing: Employee limits range from 500 to 1,500.
 Some sectors use receipts ranging from $8 million to $41.5 million.

 Finance and Insurance: Some sectors limit employees to 1,500, and others limit annual receipts between $13 million and $41.5 million.
-The small business cutoff for some financial companies depends on total assets, not to exceed $750 million.
+The small business cutoff for some financial companies is based on total assets, not exceeding $750 million.

 Real estate, rental, and leasing: Average annual receipt limits range from $8 million to $41.5 million.

-Professional, scientific and technical services: annual receipt limits range from $8 million to $41.5 million.
-For other subsectors, employee limits range between 150 to 1,500 employees.
+Professional, scientific, and technical services: annual receipt limits range from $8 million to $41.5 million.
+For other subsectors, employee limits range between 150 and 1,500 employees.

-Management of companies and enterprises: Offices of bank holding companies cannot exceed $34 million in average annual receipts.
-Offices of other holding companies cannot earn more than $40 million.
+Management of companies and enterprises: Offices of bank holding companies are limited to an average annual receipt of $34 million.
+Offices of other holding companies are limited to earning no more than $40 million.

 Administrative and support, waste management, and remediation services: Depending on your subsector, no more than $7.5 million to $41.5 million in average annual receipts.

-Educational services: Depending on the subsector, cannot exceed more than $8 million to $41.5 million in average annual receipts.
+Educational services: Depending on the subsector, the average annual receipts cannot exceed $8 million to $41.5 million.

 Healthcare and social assistance: Cannot exceed $7.5 million to $38.5 million in average annual receipts, depending on the subsector.

-Arts, entertainment, and recreation: Depending on the subsector, it cannot exceed between $8 million and $41.5 million in average annual receipts.
+Arts, entertainment, and recreation: Depending on the subsector, the average annual receipts can range from $8 million $41.5 million.

 Accommodation and food services: Cannot exceed between $8 million and $41.5 million in average annual receipts, depending on the subsector.